jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 In my example project, the research project question is “How do people with low to intermediate existing cooking skills learn new skills when they cook with recipes?”, so the activity is “Learning new cooking skills when cooking with recipes.”
 This is a good start, it could be a bit easier to understand though: “People who want to improve their cooking skills and use recipes” is probably better, since potential participants could more easily relate to it and think: “Seems they are looking for people like me!”

 Recruiting your potential research participants based on activities does not mean that you should ignore criteria that are not activities.
 Age, gender, ethnicity and other criteria have a large influence on how people act.
 It will make your research more interesting and potentially more equitable if you include potential participants from a wide range of such criteria.
-You can set criteria for the diversity of the participants your involve in your research.
+You can set criteria for the diversity of the participants you involve in your research.

 In my example project, I know that cooking, as a domestic activity, is usually associated with women.
 I could say, that I want at least a quarter of the participants to not be woman.
 Similarly, if I would do research with programmers, it is a reasonable guess that many programmers are young, male, and white.
 Again, I can set criteria to have some participants older than 35, some non-male, and some non-white.